 A flashy playmaker who led the BAA in assists as a rookie and authored one of college basketball's most famous half-court shots.

-Ernie Calverley was a basketball savant whose slight frame—he was famously listed at 5'10" and 140 pounds—belied a giant's impact on the game.
-At the University of Rhode Island, he became a national sensation in 1946 when he sank a 55-foot, two-handed set shot at the buzzer to force overtime in the National Invitation Tournament, a moment still replayed in montages of college basketball lore.
-He turned professional with the hometown Providence Steamrollers in the fledgling Basketball Association of America, the precursor to the NBA.
-In his debut season, Calverley's wizardry with the ball led the entire league in assists, earning him a spot on the All-BAA Second Team.
-His professional career was brief, cut short by the league's instability, but he transitioned seamlessly into a long and respected coaching tenure at his alma mater, URI, where he mentored future stars.
-Calverley's story is that of a local hero who operated with a point guard's vision, creating opportunities for others and seizing a legendary moment for himself.
+Ernie Calverley sank a 55-foot, two-handed set shot at the buzzer to force overtime in the 1946 National Invitation Tournament.
+The University of Rhode Island guard, listed at 5'10" and 140 pounds, became a national sensation.
+He turned professional with the Providence Steamrollers in the Basketball Association of America, the NBA's precursor.
+In his debut season, Calverley led the league in assists and earned All-BAA Second Team honors.
+His professional career was brief, cut short by league instability.
+He transitioned to a long coaching tenure at URI, mentoring future stars.
+Calverley operated with a point guard's vision, creating opportunities for others and seizing a moment for himself.

 1901–1927